hclimente/hclimente.github.io/_posts/2017-11-04-finding-similar-items.md

 ## Local-sensitivity hashing

-We calculate M, which has a complexity of N. We will pick the documents that are similar enough on the M matrix as candidates to similar documents.
+We calculate $$M$$, which has a complexity of $$N$$.
+We will pick the documents that are similar enough on the M matrix as candidates to similar documents.
 Then, we will compute exactly the Jaccard similarity between the candidates.

 We do that by binning the rows into bands, and the compare the documents inside each band.
 We will get how many bands are exactly the same between two documents.

-Depending the choice of r and t, we modulate the curve.
+Depending on the choice of $$r$$ and $$t$$, we modulate the curve.
 Hence we get to the sensitivity of our curve.

 # References